 * 'Click Here' to review the product page for D-Aspartic Acid on Amazon *

 Below, you will find a fine product known for boosting testosterone and lowering stress hormones while not having a reputation for causing permanent brain damage.
-This product goes by the name "Tongkat Ali Extract."
+This product goes by the name "Tongkat Ali Complex."
 I've tried this myself and was actually pleased with this supplement.
-A lot of people think it is best used 5 days on and 2 days off, but use your own discretion.
+A lot of people think it is best to cycle this supplement, 5 days on and 2 days off, but use your own discretion.
 It is well known that stress hormones like cortisol lower testosterone and this particular supplement definitely seems to lower the effect that stress has on your body.

 --- End of Post "Does D-Aspartic Acid (DAA) really cause permanent Brain Damage?"